 - Confirm that the current shell can find aws_completer.

-If no path is returned, fix the AWS CLI install or PATH first.
+If no path is returned, repair the AWS CLI installation or add the completer directory to PATH before editing shell startup files.
 Common locations include /usr/local/bin, /opt/homebrew/bin, and ~/.local/bin.

 Related: How to install AWS CLI on Ubuntu